argonne-lcf/inference-endpoints/README.md

 <details>
     <summary>
-        List all running/queued jobs on the cluster along with the model status
+        List the status of running jobs/endpoints on the cluster
     </summary>

 ```bash